TANGO-Project/self-adaptation-manager/README.md

 *self-adaptation-manager.properties* Holds properties such as which event assessor and decision engine to use.
 *self-adaptation-manager-threshold.properties* -	This holds settings regarding thresholds before a response occurs.
-*QoSEventCriteria.csv* - This specify the QoS rules that are required to create events *rules.csv* -	This holds the listing of rules used for the StackedThresholdEventAssessor and ThresholdEventAssessor, which indicate how to perform the adaptation, based upon the events that are created.
+*QoSEventCriteria.csv* - This specify the QoS rules that are required to create events.
+*CronEvents.csv* - This specifies events based upon cron rules.
+*rules.csv* -	This holds the listing of rules used for the StackedThresholdEventAssessor and ThresholdEventAssessor, which indicate how to perform the adaptation, based upon the events that are created.

 These settings must be tailored to the specific infrastructure.
 The settings are described below and an example of the settings is provided for reference.